louisstow/doc.sproute.io/install.md

 You need a name for the site.
 Let's say it was a simple blog, we will call the site `myfirstblog`.

 Edit `config.json` and replace the current value of name with our new name.
+Add an `admin` key with a username and password.

 Then we need a home page.
 This is the first page the viewer will come across.
 Edit `controller.json` and add this to the object: